Welcome to Wheaton Academy!

 - The World Language test is an optional assessment for students interested in higher level world language courses.

-We offer these placement tests on several Saturdays in January – May, and by appointment only in June & July.
+We offer these placement tests on several Saturdays in February – May.
 A member of our staff will be reaching out to your family soon to schedule this placement test date for your student.

 What to Bring to your Placement Test